jimpil/duratom/README.md

 Main difference between `duratom` & `durable-atom` is that a `durable-atom` atom doesn't have a second level of polymorphism to accommodate for switching storage backends.
 It assumes that a file-backed atom is always what you want.
 Moreover, it uses `slurp` & `spit` for reading/writing to the disk, which, in practice, puts a limit on how big data-structures you can fit in a String (depending on your hardware & JVM configuration of course).
 Finally, it uses `locking` which is problematic on some JVMs (e.g. certain IBM JVM versions). `duratom` uses the `java.util.concurrent.locks.Lock` interface instead.

-(*) Redis is an in-memory data structure store with optional persistence.
+(*) Redis is an in-memory data structure store with optional [persistence](https://redis.io/topics/persistence).
 It might not be the best option in those cases where you absolutely cannot lose the state backed by `duratom`.
-In other use cases it is a fast, flexible and lightweight backend option for the durable atom.
+But if you can, it is a fast, flexible and lightweight backend option for the durable atom.
+Moreover, it's worth noting that the value in the atom (wrapped by duratom) will exist in two places in memory (regular atom + Redis).

 ## Usage